Skip to content

 When choosing Pop Art, think about how the colors and textures will work in your room.
 A piece with lots of texture can add interest to a plain wall.
 Bright colors can liven up a neutral space.
 Or, you can choose art that matches your existing color scheme for a cohesive look.

-• Use bold colors to create a focal point
+• Use color to create a focal point or tie together different elements in the room

-• Look for interesting textures to add depth
+• Look for pieces with interesting textures to add depth

-By playing with color and texture, you can create a living room that's truly unique and vibrant.
+By thoughtfully considering color and texture, you can create a cohesive and visually interesting living space.

 Maximizing the Impact of Pop Art in Small Spaces